 Rate limits are expressed in two units

-• RPS (Requests per second): Maximum number of requests allowed per second
+• RPS (Requests per second): Maximum requests allowed per second

-• RPH (Requests per hour): Maximum number of requests allowed per hour
+• RPH (Requests per hour): Maximum requests allowed per hour

 Some endpoints have both RPS and RPH limits.
-When both are specified, you must respect both limits simultaneously.
+When both apply, you must respect both simultaneously.

 General rate limits